ZiyuZhang1/GP_benchmark/README.md

 ./src/run_all.sh
 ```

 The script runs all five models sequentially, switching environments automatically.
-Expected runtime is **several days** on a multi-core CPU server.
 Output directories and log files are created automatically.

 ### What `run_all.sh` executes